Kim Duk: 2000s–2020s

 In 2001, Kim Duk made his return to AJPW, helping out the promotion during their crisis after the Pro Wrestling Noah exodus.

 Kim Duk had since remained semi-retired and works for a non-profit organization.
 He still wrestles on special legends matches from time to time.
 Since 2007, he has been running Wrestle-Aid.
 His last match as a full-time wrestler was on May 6, 2011, in a tag team match, teaming with Raideen against Masaru Toi and Red Tiger.

+He returned to wrestling in February 2018.
 On June 10, 2018, at the age of 70, he won the WEW Heavyweight Championship defeating Daisaku Shimoda at a show for Pro Wrestling A-Team in Tokyo, Japan.
 He lost the title back to Shimoda on January 19, 2019.

 In September 2019, Kim Duk pulled out of Tokyo Championship Wrestling's (TCW) tour due to chest pains, which ended up being arrhythmia.
 In December 2019, he flew to Cleveland, Ohio in the United States to undergo surgery at the Cleveland Clinic to put a catheter in his heart.
 In February 2020, TCW held a benefit show to help pay for his surgery.